nickyiliwang0000/h/programming-fundamentals/programming-control-flow.md

 ### Exercises
 Complete [these](https://hychalknotes.s3.amazonaws.com/control-flow-exercises.zip) exercises in **pairs**.
 Practice pair programming!

 > Try having the person who feels **less confident** with JavaScript do the typing.
-It's the job of the person who feels more confident to explain and gently guide the typer.
+It's the job of the person who feels more confident to gently guide the typer.

 ## Loops
 Another powerful concept in programming is _looping_.
 A loop runs a block of statements are repeatedly while a condition is true.